nartc/notion-stuff/libs/blocks-html-parser/README.md

   > Make sure to `npm install marked`
 - Markdown Highlighting with `NotionBlocksHtmlParserOptions#mdHighlightingOptions`
   - If you pass in a function, you are taking over the highlighting
-  - If you pass in `hljs`, the parser will use `highlightjs` to highlight the code blocks.
+  - If you pass in `hljs`, the parser will use `highlight.js` to highlight the code blocks.
-  > Make sure to `npm install highlightjs`
+  > Make sure to `npm install highlight.js`
   - If you pass in `prism`, the parse will use `prismjs` to highlight the code blocks
   > Make sure to `npm install prismjs`